rvnlord/MSBuildTasks/README.md

 ### Examples:

-CUstom tasks defined within can be used in the following manner:
+Custom tasks defined within can be used in the following manner:

 ```
 <Project Sdk="Microsoft.NET.Sdk.Razor">